TrevStoke/Trainex/docs/preliminary_specification.md

 ###	Activate an Employee

 Activate a currently inactive employee.
-(Most likely available from the 'Inactive Employees' list.)
+(This feature seems likely to be available from the 'Inactive Employees' list.)

 ###	Deactivate an Employee

 Deactivate a currently active employee.
-(Most likely available from the 'Active Employees' list.)
+(This feature seems likely to be available from the 'Active Employees' list.)

 ###	Edit an Employee

 Correct superficial employee details.
-(Most likely available from either of the 'Active Employees' or 'Inactive Employees' lists.)
+(This feature seems likely to be available from both of the 'Active Employees' and 'Inactive Employees' lists.)

 ###	Delete an Employee